Anthony Warlow: Musical theatre

-Warlow performed in Jekyll & Hyde in October 2019 with the Melbourne Symphony Orchestra at the Arts Centre Melbourne and November in Sydney at the ICC Sydney Theatre with the Sydney International Orchestra.
+Warlow reprised the title roles in Jekyll & Hyde in October 2019 (His first time playing the roles on stage) in a 25th anniversary concert tour.
+The production first performed with the Melbourne Symphony Orchestra at the Arts Centre Melbourne and then in November in Sydney at the ICC Sydney Theatre with the Sydney International Orchestra.

+In 2020, he was set to reprise his role of Archibald Craven in The Secret Garden in Australia.
+However, the production was cancelled due to the COVID-19 pandemic.

 Opera

 Warlow's opera roles with Opera Australia include major roles in Die Fledermaus (Gabriel Eisenstein), The Magic Flute (Papageno), A Midsummer Night's Dream (Puck) and The Tales of Hoffmann.

 Gilbert and Sullivan

-Warlow's Gilbert and Sullivan roles for Opera Australia include the featured comedic role of Ko-Ko in The Mikado (2004–2009), Archibald Grosvenor in Patience (1996), Pirate King in The Pirates of Penzance (2006–2007–2010) and in the 2005 double-bill of Trial by Jury (as the Learned Judge) and H.M.S.
+Warlow's Gilbert and Sullivan roles for Opera Australia include the featured comedic roles of Ko-Ko in The Mikado (2004–2009), Archibald Grosvenor in Patience (1996), Pirate King in The Pirates of Penzance (2006–2007–2010) and in the 2005 double-bill of Trial by Jury (as the Learned Judge) and H.M.S.
 Pinafore (as Captain Corcoran).
 Apart from The Mikado, these Gilbert and Sullivan productions are available on DVD.
 In 1987, Warlow also performed a one-man show originally written for John Reed, called A Song to Sing, O, about George Grossmith, the comedian who originated the principal comic roles for Gilbert and Sullivan from 1877 through the 1880s.